1stofhername/Phase1-Project/README.md

 ## Setup

-1.If JSON-server is not already installed, run <code>npm install -g json-server</code> in terminal to install JSON-server
+1. If JSON-server is not already installed, run <code>npm install -g json-server</code> in terminal to install JSON-server

 2. Initialize the json server by opening terminal and navigating to the folder containing the project files.

 3. While inside the project folder, type <code>json-server --watch db.json</code>

-4. To start the program, launch the index.html file in the web browser of your choice.
+4. To start the program, launch the <code>index.html</code> file in the web browser of your choice.

+5. Use the <code>demo credentials</code> <em>username:a password:p</em>.

 ## Usage